Samsung/tizen-docs/docs/application/native/guides/connectivity/usb-host.md

 <a name="async_transfer"></a>
 ## Asynchronous Transfer

-Asynchronous transfer is a way to let the system handle traffic in the background, without having to wait for a transfer to finish.
-A program can request an asynchronous transfer and proceed further, then be notified by the system at some point after the request gets handled.
+Asynchronous transfer is a way to allow the system to handle the data traffic in the background without having to wait for the transfer to finish.
+A program can request an asynchronous transfer and proceed with its operations.
+The program is notified by the system as soon as the request is handled.
-Asynchronous transfer includes isochronous and control transfers.
-For more information, including examples, see [Asynchronous IO](../../api/mobile/latest/group__CAPI__USB__HOST__ASYNC__MODULE.html).
+The asynchronous transfer includes isochronous and control transfers.
+For more information and examples, see [Asynchronous IO](../../api/mobile/latest/group__CAPI__USB__HOST__ASYNC__MODULE.html).

 ## Related Information